Overview

 Once you enter the new tab, you will encounter a screen where you can create new projects or open existing ones.
 The number of projects you can have at any given time is determined by your subscription.
 The higher your subscription is, the more projects you can have concurrently.

-It is important to note that the model and quality settings will remain locked after the project has been created and cannot be changed without creating a completely new project from scratch.
+Model and quality settings will remain locked after the project has been created and cannot be changed without creating a completely new project from scratch.

 The quality setting determines the quality of the rendered output of your projects.
 This setting decides the bitrate for the MP3/Lossless WAV and quality optimization.
 For most people, standard or high settings will be sufficient.
 However, for those who require the highest possible quality we offer Ultra and Ultra Lossless (an uncompressed WAV file) which might be preferable in certain cases.
 These different quality settings have different costs associated with them, as they require different computational resources.
 Ultra Lossless is quite computationally intensive, making it the most expensive option.
 You are more than welcome to experiment with these different quality settings to find the one that best suits your project.